House of Cámara

-In the sixteenth century, Juan de la Cámara was one of the main Spanish conquistadores responsible for the Spanish conquest of Yucatán and was one of the founders of the city of Mérida.
-His descendants live there to this day and are one of the principal families of the Mexican nobility.
-For many years, the Cámara family were the owners of Cancún and its surroundings, the site of one of the most important tourist destinations in the Caribbean At the end of the 19th century and the beginning of the 20th century, the family made a considerable fortune due to the boom of the Henequen industry in Yucatan.
+In Mexico, the Cámara family has a history that dates back to 1542 when Juan de la Cámara, a key figure in the Spanish conquest of Yucatán, contributed to the foundation of Mérida.
+As part of the criollo aristocracy in the Viceroyalty of New Spain, they held prominence and privilege, solidifying their status as major landowners, becoming part of the Mexican nobility.
+Strategic marriages with other descendants of conquistadors established them as a distinct social caste, preserving their European heritage.
+Their ownership of Cancún and its surroundings further demonstrated their enduring influence.
+Between 1870 and 1920, the henequen industry in Yucatán boomed as sisal fiber was in high demand in international markets during the Second Industrial Revolution.
+Raymundo Cámara Luján, along with other family members, played a significant role in the region's economic expansion during this period.
+The Cámara family formed part of the gente decente, the traditional upper class families, which at the turn of the century became among the wealthiest in the Americas.
+In the political arena, the Cámara family also had a notable connection to Maderism, as evidenced by the marriage of María Cámara Vales to José María Pino Suárez, the Vice President of Mexico between 1911 and his assassination in 1913 during the tumultuous events of the Ten Tragic Days.
+With the Mexican Revolution and subsequent agrarian reform, the family's extensive land holdings were expropriated, leading to a decline in their influence and power.
+Nevertheless, descendants of the family have excelled in various fields, including business, politics, culture, law, and diplomacy throughout the 20th century.

 History

 The origins of the family date back to 1227 when Gonzalo de la Cámara, a military officer, was ennobled by orders of King Ferdinand III of Castile, thus recognizing his outstanding participation in the surrender of Baeza by the Moors.

 Although Gonzalo de la Cámara was originally from Alcalá de Henares, his descendants settled in Galicia, in the north of Spain; One of the most distinguished was Juan Rodríguez de la Cámara, a poet from the late 15th century who was born in Padrón, a municipality in the Galician province of La Coruña.
-Speaking about his family origins, the Spanish Royal Academy of History (Real Academia de la Historia) tells us that his “family name, Cámara, appears registered in the tomb of the main local church, he must have been born in the Galician town of his last name or in its vicinity in the last years of the fourteenth century, in a family belonging to the nobility.”
+Speaking about his family origins, the Spanish Royal Academy of History (Real Academia de la Historia) tells us that his "family name, Cámara, appears registered in the tomb of the main local church, he must have been born in the Galician town of his last name or in its vicinity in the last years of the fourteenth century, in a family belonging to the nobility."

+Portuguese branch

 Over time, a branch of the family settled in the neighboring Kingdom of Portugal.
 In 1420, João Gonçalves da Câmara (Zarco), a descendant of this line, discovered the Archipelago of Madeira.